RetroDECK/ES-DE/THEMES-DEV.md

 * `selectorImageTile` - type: BOOLEAN
     - If true, the selector image will be tiled instead of stretched to fit its size.
     - Default is `false`
-* `selectedColor` - type: COLOR
-    - Color of the highlighted entry text.
 * `primaryColor` - type: COLOR
-    - Primary color; what this means depends on the text list.
-For example, for game lists, it is the color of a game.
+    - Color of the primary entry type.
+For the `gamelist` view this means file entries and for the `system` view it means system entries.
+    - Default is `0000FFFF`
 * `secondaryColor` - type: COLOR
-    - Secondary color; what this means depends on the text list.
-For example, for game lists, it is the color of a folder.
+    - Color of the secondary entry type.
+For the `gamelist` view this means folder entries and for the `system` view this property is not used.
+    - Default is `00FF00FF`
+* `selectedColor` - type: COLOR
+    - Color of the highlighted entry of the primary entry type.
+    - Default is the same value as `primaryColor`
+* `selectedSecondaryColor` - type: COLOR
+    - Color of the highlighted entry of the secondary entry type.
+    - Default is the same value as `selectedColor`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.